-The Agricultural Experiment Station's Advisory Council meets two times annually.
-The Council consists of farmers that represent a cross-section of the Virgin Islands farming community, including the President of the St. Thomas Livestock Association and the President of St. Croix Farmers in Action.
+The Agricultural Experiment Station's Advisory Council consists of farmers that represent a cross-section of the Virgin Islands farming community (plants and livestock).
 All AES Program Leaders sit in on the meetings as well as a representative from the Cooperative Extension Service.
 The farmers are given the opportunity to raise their concerns.
 AES scientists try to incorporate researchable issues into their research programs.
 Non-researchable concerns are referred to CES or appropriate federal or state agencies for action.

 2(B).
-A brief statement of the process that will be used by the recipient institution to identify individuals and groups stakeholders and to collect input from them
+A brief statement of the process that will be used by the recipient institution to identify individuals and groups who are stakeholders and to collect input from them